radixdlt/scrypto-challenges/4-portfolio-management-yield-farming/indexer/README.md

 resim call-method $ORACLE2_COMPONENT set_price $XRD .6
 ```

-8. Now we need to add the Ociswap and Oracle component address to the Indexer component and add the Oracle
-component address to the Ociswap component.
+8. Now we need to add the Ociswap, RaDEX, Oracle1, and Oracle2 component address to the Indexer component, add the Oracle1 component address to the Ociswap component, and Oracle2 component address to the RaDEX component.

 ```sh
 resim call-method $INDEXER_COMPONENT oci_address $OCI_COMPONENT